eurekaclinical/eurekaclinical-i2b2-integration-service/README.md

 ##### GET `/api/protected/users/{id}`
 Returns a specified User object by the value of its id property, which is unique.
 Requires the `admin` role to return any user record.
 Otherwise, it will only return the user's own record.

-##### GET `/api/protected/users/byname/{name}`
+##### GET `/api/protected/users/byname/{username}`
-Returns a specified User object by the value of its id property, which is unique.
+Returns a specified User object by its username, which is unique.
 Requires the `admin` role to return any user record.
 Otherwise, it will only return the user's own record.

 ##### GET `/api/protected/users/me`
 Returns the User object for the currently authenticated user.